bgd-labs/aave-ecosystem-reserve-v2/certora/properties.md

 ## Major properties

 1. (sum of all withdrawals from a stream) <= deposit.
-So that treasure cannot lose money.
+So that treasure cannot lose money. invariant `withdrawalsSolvent`

+10. treasury's balanceOf(token) can decrease appropriately only on withdraw and cancel. rule `treasuryBalanceCorrectness`

 2. For all streams, stream.ratePerSecond >= 1 (valid state).
 invariant `ratePerSecond_GE_1` [v]